-Access & Equity Services
+Access and Equity Services

-It is the college's policy to provide, on an individual basis, academic adjustments to its requirements for students who have disabilities that may affect their ability to fully participate in program or course activities or to meet course requirements as well as nonacademic program or activity requirements, including, but not limited to clubs, residence life and meal plans, and athletics.
+It is the college's policy to provide, on an individual basis, academic adjustments to its requirements for students who have disabilities that may affect their ability to fully participate in program or course activities or to meet course requirements, as well as nonacademic program or activity requirements, including, but not limited to clubs, residence life and meal plans, and athletics.

 To receive academic adjustments, students must identify a disability that impacts their ability to access the academic environment, provide documentation of the disability (prepared by a qualified professional), and work with the Coordinator and classroom faculty to develop and implement an appropriate plan for access.
 All information provided concerning a disability is confidential and is released only with the student's consent.

-Coordinator of Access and Equity Services
+Access and Equity Services

-SUNY Delhi, 454 Delhi Drive, Bush Hall 221, Delhi, NY 13753
+SUNY Delhi, 454 Delhi Drive, Resnick Academic Achievement Center